fishfin/php-valigator/README.md

 ];

 // Important Notes:
-//  1. 'loginId', 'name', 'creditCardNumber' and 'addressPINCode' are our **fields** of
+//  1. 'loginId', 'name', 'creditCardNumber', 'billAddressPINCode' and 'shipAddressPINCode' are our
-//     interest
+//     **fields** of interest
 //  2.
 Field names are case-sensitive: 'loginId' is not the same as 'loginid'
 //  3.
+Fields running  same sanitizations and validations need not be listed separately, they can
+//     be concatenated together with the pipe (|) delimiter
+//  4.
 Important understanding about filters:
 //     a.
 Sanitization filters will modify input, and will never emit errors
 //     b.
 Validation filters will never modify input, but can emit errors
-//  4.
+//  5.
 The order of running filters is as follows:
 //     a.
-All sanitizations first (if they exist) in order: 'loginId' to 'addressPINCode'
+All sanitizations first (if they exist) in order: 'loginId' to 'billAddressPINCode'
 //     b.
-Then all validations (if they exist) in order:  'loginId' to 'addressPINCode'
+Then all validations (if they exist) in order:  'loginId' to 'billAddressPINCode'
-//  5.
+//  6.
 If there are validation errors, they will be reported in exactly the same order, so
 //     if you want some errors to be reported higher than the others, place the field higher
-//  6.
+//  7.
 You can use the following keywords interchangeably, whatever makes you comfortable:
 //     a. 'sanitization' <=> 'sanitizations'
 //     b. 'validation' <=> 'validations'
-//  7.
+//  8.
 Multiple filters can be set for each field, for sanitizations or validations, the
 //     delimiter is '|'.
 Filters are run in the same order from left to right.
 Output of first
 //     sanitization filter is passed to the second one, output of second to the third and so on.
 //     Output of sanitization is sent to validation filters.
-//  8.
+//  9.
 For most validation filters except 'required', if input is absent or empty, validation
 //     will pass.
 Simply add 'required' filter to the beginning of validation filters if the
 //     value must be present.
 ```